A deterministic approach to Loewner-energy minimizers: Introduction and main results

 \subsection{Acknowledgements}

 The author is grateful to Steffen Rohde for many illuminating discussions as well as for the idea to consider the welding minimizers and to deterministically re-derive Wang's formula \eqref{Eq:Energy1}.
 He also thanks Don Marshall and Yilin Wang for multiple instructive discussions, as well as Ellen Krusell for introducing him to SLE$_\kappa(\rho)$ and for the suggestion that the EMW drivers may be related to SLE$_0(-4,-4)$.
-He is grateful for feedback from Daniel Meyer and Joan Lind on an earlier draft.
+He is grateful for feedback from Daniel Meyer and Joan Lind on an earlier draft, and feels indebted for the time investment made by the careful referee, whose comments and corrections have notably improved the manuscript.

 This research was partially conducted while the author was at Mathematical Sciences Research Institute during the spring 2022 semester and is thus partially supported by the National Science Foundation under Grant No. DMS-1928930.